bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-02-09-story-of-adele-h.md

 Obviously I am certainly beginning to recognise that I make only films that show what is askew and painful in certain family or love relationships.
 I am led to go back, for the heart of each film, to the same conflict between definitive feelings and provisional feelings, thus to film always the same heartbreaks.
 Those interested in that kind of thing – the gentle description of violent emotions – will say that these are all variations on a single theme; those who are bored by such things will say I’m repeating the same drivel.

 _The Story of Adele H_., which resembles a piece of music for a single instrument, does not need long preliminary explanations.
-Let it be said only that, decidedly incapable of making films ‘against,’ I continue to film ‘for’ and that I have the same love for Antoine Doinel, Catherine, Montag, Julie, Muriel Brown, Victor De l’Aveyron or Adèle H.
+Let it be said only that, decidedly incapable of making films ‘against,’ I continue to film ‘for’ and that I have the same love for Antoine Doinel, Catherine, Montag, Julie, Muriel Brown, Victor De l’Aveyron or Adèle H.<br>
 **‘Pourquoi ce film?
-Pourquoi pas,’ press book of the film**
+Pourquoi pas,’ press book of the film**<br>

-**THE STORY OF ADELE H. (L’HISTOIRE D’ADÈLE H.)**
+**THE STORY OF ADELE H. (L’HISTOIRE D’ADÈLE H.)**<br>
 _Director:_ François Truffaut
 _©/A Co-production:_ Les Films du Carrosse,
 Les Productions Artistes Associés
 _Presented by:_ Les Artistes Associés
 _Production Managers:_ Marcel Berbert, Claude Miller
 _Unit Managers:_ Patrick Millet, Roland Thénot,
 _1st Assistant Director:_ Suzanne Schiffman
 _2nd Assistant Director:_ Carl Hathwell
 _Script Supervisor:_ Christine Pellé

-_Original Screenplay:_ François Truffaut, Jean Gruault, Suzanne Schiffman

-_Script Collaborator:_ Frances Vernor Guille
+_Original Screenplay:_ François Truffaut, Jean Gruault, Suzanne Schiffman _Script Collaborator:_ Frances Vernor Guille
 _Based on the diaries by:_ Adèle Hugo
 _Director of Photography:_ Nestor Almendros

-_Camera Assistants:_ Jean-Claude Rivière, Dominique Le Rigoleur,
+_Camera Assistants:_ Jean-Claude Rivière, Dominique Le Rigoleur, Florent Bazin _Gaffer:_ Jean-Claude Gasché

-Florent Bazin

-_Gaffer:_ Jean-Claude Gasché

 _Key Grip:_ Charles Freess

-_Editors:_ Yann Dedet, Martine Barraque, Jean Gargonne, Michele Neny, Muriel Zeleny

-_Art Director:_ Jean-Pierre Kohut
+_Editors:_ Yann Dedet, Martine Barraque, Jean Gargonne, Michele Neny, Muriel Zeleny _Art Director:_ Jean-Pierre Kohut
 _Props:_ Daniel Braunschweig
 _Costumes:_ Jacqueline Guyot
 _Make-up:_ Thi-Loan N’Guyen
 _Hair Stylist:_ Chantal Durpoix
 _Music:_ Maurice Jaubert

 _Solo Saxophone:_ Jacques Noureddine